Outrage After U.S. Man Stole a Finger From a Chinese Statue

 News of the theft has prompted outrage in China, which had loaned 10 statues from among the 8,000 life-size clay warriors that make up the Terracotta Army to the Philadelphia museum.
 The works came from one of China’s most important archaeological finds.

-The director of the Shaanxi Cultural Heritage Promotion Center, which loans the statues out, “strongly condemned” the Franklin Institute for being “careless” with the artwork, the Times reports.
+An official at the Shaanxi Cultural Heritage Promotion Center, which loans the statues out, called for a harsh punishment, the Times reports.

-“We ask that the U.S. severely punish the perpetrator.
-We have lodged a serious protest with them,” he told Chinese state media.
+“We call on the American side to severely punish the person who committed this destruction and theft of mankind’s cultural heritage,” the official told a newspaper affiliated with the Communist Party.

 The Terracotta Army was built by the Chinese emperor Qin Shi Huang in the third century BCE to protect him in the afterlife.
 The mausoleum was discovered by Chinese farmers in 1974, and the site and its clay trove were named to UNESCO’s World Heritage list in 1987.